 “We have sexual synthetic tutors as well as the archives to assist in sexual instruction.”
 She avoids another question.
 “Was gender and sexual fluidity the practice of your time?”

 “No. In my time few evolved to that point.
 The gender and sexual norms were still quite rigid and traditional dominated by strict archaic religious dogmas.
 Fundamentalists and extremists feared that which they didn’t understand and fought to eliminate any type of gender or sexual fluidity or what they referred to as exotic genders.
 They were boring, closeted, hypocritical, heteronormative sods that thought sex dirty and vile, for procreation only, instead of fun and adventurous and natural.
 They wanted no woman to have agency over their own bodies and they definitely didn’t want women to have sex unless under their control and permission.”
 I look at her softening my expression.
 “I’m flattered.
 You’re far more interesting and attractive than my last partner.”

 Wynne ignores my compliment.
 “You have not viewed the archives?”
 She doesn’t wait for me to say either way before continuing.
 “We no longer observe or practice mythological religions.
 Another practice that became obsolete over time.”

 A snort and a laugh.
 “Mythological religions?”

 “It’s nice to hear such facts stated as truths without the shadow of political fallout hovering over everyone’s freedom.
-Is calling them mythological religions redundant though?”
+Isn’t calling them mythological religions redundant though?”